wingchen/edge-os/README.md

 - [ ] SSH: ssh in from remote without port-forwarding
 - [ ] Metrics: collect basic CPU/Memory/Disk/GPU metrics
+- [ ] Metrics: user defined metrics that can be sent to EdgeOS via file socket
 - [ ] Security: to make sure that we control where packets can be sent and received
 - [ ] OTA: so that users will be able to deploy and update long running codes
 - [ ] Group Commands: so that theh users will be able to do map/reduce kind of command execution in edge machines altogether.
+- [ ] File Upload: user file upload to the system for more server processing

 # Supported SoCs (edge computers)